-Including the patient voice is essential to positive change in health care.
+Including the voices of patients and their families is essential to positive change in health care.

-The program also reflects the priorities laid out in in Setting Priorities for the B.C.
-Health System, which sets out the broad strategy and future direction of B.C.’s health-care system.
-It stresses the need for patients to be empowered to take control of their health, and participate in the development of policies and supports as part of system-wide change.
+Patients as Partners Initiative is part of a larger movement involving multiple organizations and policies (including the World Health Organization) that stresses the need for patients to be empowered to take control of their health, and participate in the development of policies and supports as part of system-wide change.

-The International Association of Public Participation honoured the program with the 2016 Organization of the Year Award, recognizing the ministry for its leading practices in public and patient engagement
+The International Association of Public Participation honoured Patients as Partners with the 2016 Canadian Organization of the Year Award, recognizing the ministry for its leading practices in public and patient engagement.

 On February 28, 2017, the Ministry of Health hosted the Patients as Partners’ provincial Annual Dialogue event, which brought together patients, health-care providers and staff to share their lived experience.
 It generated new ideas on how to improve patient- and family-centred care in the province.
 Input has been shared with policy makers in the ministry and health authorities.